18arendall/choose-your-adventure/The-sandy-place-with-spice/Scene3B.md

 You walk through the sands.
 > BOOM BOOM BOOM

 Your footsteps like drums on the sand.
-You feel the grains beneath you shift.
+You see a mound of sand rushing towards you like a wave.

 -[Continue](./FirstDeath.md)